 10.24 Even if the young person's behaviour is reported to the police the criminal justice system may be unable to deal with it effectively.
 According to the Commission's research only one in seven reports involving offences against children result in any charge being laid.
 When the alleged perpetrator is under 10 years of age they cannot be prosecuted.
-Young person between the age of 10 and 14 is unlikely to be prosecuted.
+When the alleged perpetrator is under 10 and 14 is unlikely to be prosecuted.